Tiamiscool/BrutePy/README.md

 # BrutePy
-BrutePy is a python/batch based program that automatically makes a password list depending on the user's choice.
-Using smb, the bruteforce batch file executes made by ebola man with a few configs. it will eventually crack a number password, it always does.
+BrutePy is a python/batch based program that automatically makes a password list depending on the user's input, then Using smb the bruteforce batch file executes made by ebola man with a few configs is ran. it will eventually crack a password, it always does.

 Here is a Rundown of How The Program executes: